Antrim GAA

 The Antrim County Board of the Gaelic Athletic Association (Cumann Lúthchleas Gael Coiste Chontae Aontroma) or Antrim GAA is one of the 32 county boards of the GAA in Ireland, and is responsible for Gaelic games in County Antrim, Northern Ireland.
 The county board is also responsible for the Antrim county teams.

 The county hurling team contested All-Ireland Senior Hurling Championship (SHC) finals on two occasions: 1943 and 1989.
 The county football team contested All-Ireland Senior Football Championship (SFC) finals on two occasions: 1911 and 1912.

-As of 2009, there were 108 clubs affiliated to Antrim GAA — the third highest, alongside Limerick.
+As of 2024, there were 51 clubs affiliated to Antrim GAA.

 Hurling

 Clubs

 Clubs contest the Antrim Senior Hurling Championship.

-Antrim's first All-Star, Ciaran Barr, helped Belfast club Rossa to reach the 1989 club hurling final and put in a great show against Buffer's Alley.
+Antrim's first All-Star, Ciaran Barr, helped Belfast club Rossa to reach the 1989 club hurling final against Buffer's Alley.
 Dunloy were back in the All-Ireland club final in 1995, when they lost in a replay, 1996 and 2003 when they were heavily beaten.